 - Make sure you've added the landing page URL to websites from which requests are accepted (Project settings > Your website URL).

 - Make sure you've set the required permissions in the client-side Project settings (enable client-side publications).

 You can read more details at the beginning of this guide.

-From now on, when a new user signs up, Voucherify will publish a new coupon code from the campaign.
-Assigned limits make sure each customer can get only one code from the campaign assigned to their account and each unique code can be redeemed only once.
+When a new user signs up, Voucherify will publish a new coupon code from the campaign.
+Assigned limits make sure each customer can get only one code from the campaign assigned to their account, and each unique code can be redeemed only once.